SouzaDiegoCl/Currency-Converter-AndroidApp/README.md

-# Currency-Converter---AndroidApp
+# Currency Converter AndroidApp
-Currency - Converting one currency to another
+Converting one currency to another